 The Anatomy of Cyber Attacks on Medical Devices

-Understanding the different types of cyber attacks that can target ANT/ANT+ medical devices is crucial in developing effective cybersecurity strategies.
+Understanding the different types of cyber-attacks that can target ANT/ANT+ medical devices is crucial in developing effective cybersecurity strategies.
 Cybercriminals employ various tactics to exploit vulnerabilities and gain unauthorized access to these devices, compromising patient safety and privacy.
 Let’s take a closer look at some of the common types of cyber attacks:

-In addition to the common types of cyber attacks mentioned above, it’s important to highlight the growing concern around insider threats within healthcare organizations.
+In addition to the common cyber-attack types mentioned above, it’s important to highlight the growing concern around insider threats within healthcare organizations.
 These threats involve malicious actions taken by individuals with legitimate access to medical devices, such as employees or contractors.
 Insider threats can pose a significant risk to patient data security and device integrity, as these individuals may abuse their privileges to compromise systems from within.

 Common Types of Cyber Attacks